EMIT-leadership-development/emit/_posts/Reports/2020-07-12-lusophone-countries---2020.md

 ---
 layout: post
 title: Lusophone Countries - 2020
+subtitle: >-
-subtitle: These are some of the descriptions of the situation in the Portuguese speaking countries in Africa during 2019
+  These are some of the descriptions of the situation in the Portuguese speaking countries in Africa during 2019

-# Hero defaults are set in config if not in post
-# Sprite Image for listings - to make site fast
 hero_image: /images/African-Church-musician-leadership.webp
 sprite_image: /images/sprites/sprite-Set1.webp
 sprite_selection_number: 4

-# If the author is team member then select from datafile
-team-member: Theo Faber

-# Post meta : todo: select field for cc?
+team-member: Julio Da Silva
 tags: Mozambique Angola
 category: Reports
 excerpt_separator: <!--more-->